-SQL query optimization is a big topic.
+What is query optimization in SQL Server?
+It’s a big topic.
 Each technique or problem needs a separate article to cover the bases.
 But when you’re just starting to level up your game with queries, you need something simpler to rely on.
 This is the goal of this article.

 And at the end of the day, you can go home with your users.
 You don’t want to stay in the office fixing the slow-running queries overnight.